kajaste/pychoir/README.md

 ## What is it based on?

 Python has a rather peculiar way of handling equivalence, which allows customizing it in wild and imaginative ways.
-This is a very powerful feature, which one should usually avoid overusing.
-PyChoir is built around the idea of using this power to build a lean and mean matcher implementation that looks like a custom DSL but is actually completely standard Python 3.
+This is a very powerful feature, which one should usually avoid overusing. `pychoir` is built around the idea of using this power to build a lean and mean matcher implementation that looks like a custom DSL but is actually completely standard Python 3.

 ## What is the project status?

-This is only the very start.
-PyChoir is, however, already useful in many use cases and more features are coming.
-Next improvements are most likely going to be related to documentation.
+Today, after about a month and a thousand downloads since the first release, `pychoir` has quite a nice range of Matchers built-in as well as basic API Reference documenting them.
+New ideas are still plenty and more can be discussed in [Discussions](https://github.com/kajaste/pychoir/discussions).
+Documentation will receive updates as well.
+Most remarkably fancy examples are missing.
+Making `pychoir` easier to contribute to is also on the list.

 ## Where does the name come from?